Setting up Next.js

 Task: Configure application

-By default, the configuration should work for your setup, but have a look to be sure:
+By default, the configuration should work for your setup, but verify it to be sure.

 # Provide a unique value which will be used to secure the preview mode